 Jack Halberstam is Professor of English and Gender Studies at Columbia University.
 Halberstam is the author of five books including The Queer Art of Failure (Duke UP, 2011) and Female Masculinity (Duke UP 1998) and just finished a book titled Trans*: A Quick and Quirky Account of Gender Variance (UC Press, 2017 forthcoming).
 He is also working on a book on wildness.

-Karen Salt co-Directs the Centre for Research in Race and Rights at the University of Nottingham where she works on race, trust, power and sovereignty.
-A significant portion of her work investigates how black nation-states and global minority communities fight for their continued sovereignty in a highly racialised world.
-A sought-after national and international speaker on race and politics, she frequently engages with students, collaborates with community ogranisations and advises governmental bodies on aspects of power and social justice.
+Karen Salt co-directs the Centre for Research in Race and Rights at the University of Nottingham where she works on race, trust, power and sovereignty.
+A significant portion of her work investigates how black nation states and global minority communities fight for their continued sovereignty in a highly racialised world.
+A sought-after national and international speaker on race and politics, she frequently engages with students, collaborates with community organisations and advises governmental bodies on aspects of power and social justice.

 Hypatia Vourloumis is a performance theorist teaching in Athens and holds a Ph.D in performance studies from NYU.
-Her research interests include modern Greek and postcolonial South East Asian cultural production and more broadly performance theory, philosophies of language, critical race, feminist, queer theory, anticolonial thinking & practice, and popular culture.
-She has published numerous articles, is co-editor of Performance Research issue on 'Institutions,'and is completing a book on Indonesian postocolonial paralinguistic performance, and a monograph on contemporary Greek art, performance and activism.
+Her research interests include modern Greek and postcolonial South East Asian cultural production and more broadly performance theory, philosophies of language, critical race, feminist, queer theory, anti-colonial thinking and practice and popular culture.
+She has published numerous articles, is co-editor of Performance Research issue on ‘Institutions’ and is completing a book on Indonesian post-colonial paralinguistic performance and a monograph on contemporary Greek art, performance and activism.